 Class

 The attribute that can be used to specifically identify a class is ClassID.
-In , ClassID is referred to as the class xid.
+In XML, ClassID is referred to as the class xid.

 A class can be associated with one course whereas a course can be associated with many classes.
 The course xid in the course entity is referred to as the xcourse attribute of the class entity, which is used to associate a class with a particular course.